 The Computershare Group's Diversity & Inclusion Policy applies to the Company Board.
 In October 2022, the Company committed to a gender diversity target of 40/40/20 (40% male/ 40% female/ 20% either/other).
-As at 30 June 2023, females comprised 16% of the Board.
-The Board has committed to increasing the diverse representation as part of succession planning considerations and when Board vacancies arise, as well as considering diversity, which is wider than gender, across the Company as a whole.
+As at 30 June 2024, females comprised 16% of the Board.
+The Board has committed to increasing the diverse representation appropriately, as part of succession planning, as well as considering diversity, which is wider than gender, across the Company as a whole.